CBD Oil for dogs & cats: What pet health problems can CBD treat?

 We believe in full spectrum or accompanying effects of whole foods and in the case of pet CBD oil, that will also be the case.
 A study conducted on this found “plant constituents improve the dose-response are supported by some recent reports showing that CBD in a standardized Cannabis sativa extract is more potent or efficacious than pure CBD.
 “The higher efficiency of plant extract might be explained by additive or synergistic interactions between CBD and minor phytocannabinoids or non-canna- binoids presented in the extracts”2

 In Canada, some of these may be labelled as hemp terpenes.
-Apawthecary Hemp terpenes provides one such product for dogs & cats which anecdotally has been given great reviews by customers.
+Creating Brighter Days Spectrum and Apawthecary Hemp terpenes are examples for dogs & cats which anecdotally has been given great reviews by customers.
 They have Apawthecary Pets flavoured options in bacon or seafood.
 However, if all you can find is a CBD isolate, that is a great option.

 Is pet CBD oil legal?
 Why can’t vets prescribe CBD oil for dogs & cats